CtrlK

 Suggestions

-Remove or drastically shorten the 'Visual Enhancement with Scientific Schematics' section - it's tangential to the core evaluation skill and adds ~200 tokens of marginally relevant content
+Remove the entire 'Visual Enhancement with Scientific Schematics' section as it's unrelated to the evaluation skill and wastes significant tokens.

 DimensionReasoningScore